 - Part 11 is for any leftover information you couldn't fit onto the main form.

-- Part 12 should be left blank, as it will be completed at the interview.
+- Part 12 should be left blank, as it will be completed at the interview, to indicate that the applicants swears to tell the truth.

 - Part 13 should also be left blank, as it will be completed by the immigration officer upon making a decision on the application.